The role of intrinsic distances in the relaxation of $L^\infty$-functionals: Some interesting examples and counterexamples

-In the following example we discuss the relation between the function $\f$ given by the representation formula above and the supremand $f$.
-Moreover we also show that if we consider the localizated functional $F(\cdot,A)$ given by (\ref{localiz}), the function $\f$ does not represent its lower semicontinuous envelope.
+In the following example we show that, given a normal supremand $f$, the function $\f$ in the representation formula \eqref{formulavarphi} is in general affected by the reference set $\Omega$.
+More in details we exhibit a supremal functional $F$ such that the supremand $\f$ does not represent the lower semicontinuous envelope of the localized version of $F$, $F(\cdot,A)$ defined by